-- Outline clear strategies for the early identification of students causing concern. - Provide assessment procedures. - Identify provisions available within the Department - -Differentiated materials - -Suitable teaching and learning styles - -Support teaching - -Suitable resources - -Appropriate use of Learning Support Assistants (LSAs) - Supply information on the keeping of evidence and records of student's progress (including specific arrangements for students with an Education Health and Care Plan). - Develop strategies for evaluation. - Ensure that the class teacher has an Individual Education Plan for each student registered at SEND Support or above according to the SEND Code of Practice. - Ensure that a personal copy of the IEP for each student is made available, if there is a change in staff. - Ensure that all staff, including any new members of the department can access the SEND policy.
+- Outline clear strategies for the early identification of students with SEND. - Provide assessment procedures. - Identify provisions available within the Department - -Inclusive Quality First Teaching - -Differentiated materials - -Suitable teaching and learning styles - -Support teaching - -Suitable resources - -Appropriate use of Learning Support Assistants (LSAs) - Supply information on the keeping of evidence and records of student's progress (including specific arrangements for students with an Education Health and Care Plan). - Develop strategies for evaluation. - Ensure that the class teacher has an Individual Education Plan for each student registered at SEND Support or above according to the SEND Code of Practice. - Ensure that a personal copy of the IEP for each student is made available if there is a change of classroom teacher. - Ensure that all staff, including any new members of the department can access the SEND policy.